Generic Name: sumatriptan succinate

 Miscellaneous: Edema, hypersensitivity, swelling of extremities, and swelling of face.

 The following adverse reactions have been identified during postapproval use of sumatriptan tablets, sumatriptan nasal spray, and Sumatriptan Injection.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
-These reactions have been chosen for inclusion due to either their seriousness, frequency of reporting, or causal connection to sumatriptan succinate or a combination of these factors.
+These reactions have been chosen for inclusion due to either their seriousness, frequency of reporting, or causal connection to sumatriptan or a combination of these factors.

 Blood: Hemolytic anemia, pancytopenia, thrombocytopenia.